 The Johan Castberg (formerly Skrugard) field is situated approximately 100 kilometres north of the Snøhvit-field in the Barents Sea.

-The field will be developed with an FPSO+ production vessel with additional subsea soluitions.
+The field will be developed with an FPSO+ production vessel with additional subsea solutions.
 Compared with the original solution, costs have been reduced from approximately 100 billion NOK to 50 billion.
-At sea level, the FPSO will be visible—but it is under water that the true size of the field is seen.
-Castberg is a large subsea field, and is key to the possible further development and infrastructure in the Barents Sea.
+At sea level, the FPSO will be visible—but it is underwater that the true size of the field is seen.
+Castberg is a large subsea field and is key to the possible further development and infrastructure in the Barents Sea.

 Johan Castberg is a breakthrough in unexplored areas where we must interact with other interests, such as the fisheries.
 At the same time, this is a development which will have ripple effects including an impact on technology and expertise building in the supplier industry—particularly in the north.